paulmarrington/Unity-Documentation/Pools/index.md

 `Instantiate()` and `Destroy()` aren't evil, but using them has a large impact on performance.
 The solution is to use a pool of these objects.
 It minimises expensive instantiation, and the garbage collector does not have to reclaim the memory for every usage.

-A GameObject becomes a pool of it has the `Pool` script attached.
+A GameObject becomes a pool if it has the `Pool` script attached.
 Any child object becomes candidates for pooling.
 Drag the ***Askowl/Assets/Prefabs/Pools*** prefab into the hierarchy.
 You can have as many pools as you wish and they may live in any scene.
 The names have to be unique.

 <img src="PoolInScene.png" width="50%">